 The X-56 test team set up in the same hangar at Edwards AFB, California, which was used to prep the XP-59, America’s first jet aircraft, in 1942.
 The X-56A was flown for the first time at the NASA Dryden Flight Research Center at Edwards on 26 June 2013.
 Lockheed Martin test pilot Mike Hartenstein sat at the left-seat console flying Fido.
 On the test card was a drawing of a dog wearing goggles.

-The stiff wing portion of flight envelope expansion was completed in eight flights through the end of September.
+The stiff wing portion of flight envelope expansion was completed in eight flights through the end of September 2013.
 The flights lasted about twenty-five minutes each.
+This completed the first phase of its flight testing.

 It’s been said that flutter is a particularly nasty dragon that lives in one corner of the sky.
 “The work we’re doing with the X-56A may not kill flutter completely,” observed Burnett.
 “But we will have a much better understanding of how to tame it.”